Marcus Semien Player Props: Rangers vs. Tigers

 - The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers' 4.44 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Tigers rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).
+- The Tigers rank 22nd in baseball in home runs given up (68 total, 1.3 per game).

-- His last time out was on Thursday against the Chicago White Sox, when the right-hander threw six innings, surrendering two earned runs while giving up three hits.
+- In his last outing on Friday against the Chicago White Sox, the lefty tossed four innings, giving up five earned runs while surrendering six hits.

-- In four games this season, the 27-year-old has put up a 4.15 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .188 to opposing hitters.
+- In 10 games this season, the 25-year-old has amassed a 7.80 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .307 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.